 Notice that he doesn’t compare himself to others.
 He doesn’t say “I’m suffering, but that guy has it worse… or better.”
 Rather, he compares his sufferings to a future hope.
 Actually, he’s saying the future hope is so much bigger and better than his current suffering that it’s not even worth comparing them.

-In fact, earlier in Romans he says that struggles are a reason to be happy because we know it produces hope.
+In fact, earlier in Romans he shares a powerful scripture on hope.
+He says that struggles are a reason to be happy because we know it produces hope.

 “More than that, we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who has been given to us” (Romans 5:3-5, ESV).

 Although you may struggle in the present, you will be blessed if you put your focus on the infinite hope you have.
 As Martin Luther King Jr said, “We must accept finite disappointment, but never lose infinite hope.”

 You can keep up infinite hope by focusing on the encouraging scriptures that remind you that you have a reason to hope!
 What does the Bible say about hope in hard times?
 Read on to find out.

 Hope in God gives you the strength to endure.

 “But those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary; they will walk and not be faint” (Isaiah 40:31, NIV).